All Episodes

 I can't believe I'm talking to you.

-My heart's beating through my cat.
+My heart's beating through my chest.

-You're one of my heroes along with my husband and my two children.
+You're one of my heroes, along with my husband and my two children.

 Thank you very much.